What is a Full Immersion Horsemanship Clinic?

 Can I participate if I don't have my own horse?

-At this time I have one lesson horse available that is offered on a first-come basis (depending on the order registration is received.)
+At this time, one lesson horse is available that is offered on a first-come basis (depending on the order registration is received.)

 How long is a session?

 A clinic day begins at 8 a.m., with about an hour lunch break midday, and ends around 5 p.m.
-I do not work by the clock but individual time is roughly 45 min to 1 1/2hrs several times in a day and group ride time longer.
-There is a lot of group discussion in between rides further discussing things that arose in each person's session.
+The sessions are not by the clock, but individual time is roughly 45 min to 1 1/2 hours several times a day and group ride time is longer.
+There are group discussions in-between rides discussing things that arose in each person's session.

 Is the instruction individual or group?

 Both.
-Initially, everyone gets one on one time and then depending on the student and their horse's needs, they will continue to have individual time and/or group instruction.
+Initially, everyone gets one-on-one coaching, and then depending on the student and their horse's needs, they will continue to have individual time and/or group instruction.

 What tack do I need?